State: September 2020

 4.2 Use of our website

 If you only use our website for information purposes (without contacting us), we only collect the personal data that your browser transmits to our server.
-If you want to surf on our website, we collect the data that is technically necessary for us to display our website to you and to ensure its stability and security.
+If you want to browse our website, we collect the data that is necessary to display the website and ensure its stability and security.

-IP address, date and time of the request, time zone difference to Greenwich Mean Time (GMT), content of the request (specific page), access status/HTTP status code, amount of data transferred, website from which the request came, browser, operating system and its interface, language and version of the browser software.
+Collected data: IP address, date and time of the request, time zone difference to Greenwich Mean Time (GMT), content of the request (specific page), access status/HTTP status code, amount of data transferred, website from which the request came, browser, operating system and its interface, language and version of the browser software.
 Legal basis: Art.
-6 para.
-1 p.
-1 lit. f) DS-GVO.
+6 § 1 p.
+1 lit. f) GDPR.

 4.3 Use of the HUMANOO services

-Our business model consists of a variety of services to support you in a healthy lifestyle.
-Within this framework, you can either register online with us and open a user account, or download our HUMANOO app, which helps you to stay fit and healthy, or buy individual fitness equipment or exercise courses from us.
-In the context of the initiation, fulfilment and processing of the existing contractual relationships with us, data will be collected from you that is necessary for the respective contract processing or for the use of our services.
+Our business model includes a variety of services that help you lead a healthier life.
+You can either register with us online and open an account, or download the HUMANOO app, which helps you to stay fit and healthy, or buy our fitness equipment and exercise courses.
+To initiate, fulfill and process the existing contractual relationship, we will collect the personal data necessary for processing the contract or using our services.

-Note: We work together with companies, insurers and health insurance companies who wish to make the HUMANOO app available to their employees or members in order to improve their health.
+Note: We work together with companies, insurers and health insurances who want to offer the HUMANOO app to their employees or members to improve their health.
 The employees or members are free to register with us.
 Our business model is based on the most anonymous possible collection of user data.
-We therefore recommend that you do not enter your real name when registering for our HUMANOO App.
+We therefore recommend that you do not enter your real name when registering for the HUMANOO app.